hrithikwins/066-flutter-course/functions.md

 ### Which of the following is NOT true about functions

 - You can pass a function as a parameter to another function.
-  -You can assign a function to a variable,
+- You can assign a function to a variable,
-  -You can create a nameless anonymous function.
+- You can create a nameless anonymous function.
 - If the function contains only a single expression or return statement, you can shorten it using arrow notation.
 - You can only define functions inside the main() method